Gulab Jamun

 Servings and Cooking Time

-This recipe yields about 12-15 gulab jamuns.
-Preparation time is around 30 minutes, while cooking time is approximately 20 minutes.
+This recipe makes approximately 12 gulab jamuns.
+Preparation time is about 30 minutes, and cooking time is around 30 minutes.

 Nutritional Value